-Federal Stafford Loans are low-interest loans backed by the federal government.
-For students who must borrow to supplement personal and family savings and part-time employment, Stafford Loans are generally the first choice, because they are less expensive than alternative loans which should be avoided except in extraordinary circumstances.
-Stafford Loans have a fixed 5.05% interest rate for the current academic year.
+Federal Stafford Loans are low-interest loans backed by the Federal Government.
+For students who must borrow to supplement personal and family savings, Stafford Loans have a fixed 5.498% interest rate for the 2023-2024 academic year.

-- Subsidized Stafford Loans are preferable because the government pays all the interest while you are enrolled in school at least half-time and for a 6 month grace period thereafter.
+- Subsidized loans are preferable because the government pays all the interest while you are enrolled in school at least half-time and for a six-month grace period after students graduate or discontinue.

-- Unsubsidized Stafford Loans, on the other hand, begin to grow interest 60 days after disbursement.
-Students may choose to make monthly payments on unsubsidized loans while they are in school, or they may choose not to pay and let the interest accrue.
+- Unsubsidized loans begin accruing interest 60 days after disbursement.
+Students may choose to make monthly payments on unsubsidized loans while they are in school.

-- Be a U.S. citizen, permanent resident, or another eligible non-citizen.
+- Be a U.S. citizen, permanent resident, or other eligible non-citizen.

 - Have a high school diploma or its recognized equivalent.

-- Be admitted to BYU–Hawaii as a regular student in a degree-seeking undergraduate program, or be pursuing initial teacher certification, or required re-certification, or taking prerequisite courses for admission to a graduate degree-seeking program (for a current or future enrollment during the academic year).
+- Be admitted to BYU–Hawaii as a regular student in a degree-seeking undergraduate program, teacher certification, or required re-certification, or taking prerequisite courses for admission to a graduate degree-seeking program (for a current or future enrollment during the academic year).

 - Be awarded by your last day of eligible enrollment and not have exceeded federal loan limits.